enfrte/enfrte.github.io/codeigniter/simple_pagination.md

 Sometimes your database can return a lot of data.
 Like hundreds (or even thousands) of rows that may need to be outputted to the user.
 In these kinds of situations, it's good to use pagination, which codeigniter has an built-in library for.

 Pagination is the process of dividing this data into chunks, like pages in a book.
 On your webpage, this often looks like a series of clickable number links, but can also be formatted to just previous and next links.
 Behind the scenes though, pagination works with SQL's [LIMIT and OFFSET clauses](http://www.w3schools.com/php/php_mysql_select_limit.asp).
-These two clauses  in essence specify a range of results (database rows) to output.
+These two clauses, in essence, specify a range of results (database rows) to output.

 In CodeIgniter,  the [pagination library](https://www.codeigniter.com/user_guide/libraries/pagination.html) takes care of figuring out how many pagination links are required, and inserts the OFFSET clause value as a method argument to the controller method you are calling it from.
 Here is an example of just one pagination link